Ronan-H/md5/overview.md

 Exiting...
 ```

 To generate all the permutations for a string of a given length, I made use of recursion.

-As an exercise for the reader, why did I use recursion, and what's the issue with using nested loops?
+Why did I choose to use recursion, and what's the issue with using nested loops?

 <details>
-  <summary>Answer</summary>
+  <summary>My Answer</summary>

   To generate all of the permutations for a string of length *n*, *n* nested loops are needed.
 Having 5 nested loops would be outrageous.
 Also, what if you decided that you don't want the program to exit until it finds the matching hash, making *n* a variable length?
 In that case, nested loops cannot used, since you can't have an arbitrary number of them.
 This is where a recursive solution comes in handy: it's short, tidy, and flexible.